Orange County Transportation Authority: Highway and road operations

-OCTA is responsible for the Countywide Master Highway Plan, which designates major arterial streets in the county, however, all road maintenance responsibilities fall with the city where the street operates in, or with the county, in the case of unincorporated areas.
+OCTA is responsible for the Countywide Master Highway Plan, which designates major arterial streets in the county, however, most road maintenance responsibilities fall with the city where the street operates in, or with the county, in the case of unincorporated areas.
 OCTA street funding is steered towards roadways on the Master Plan in recognition of their role in regional travel.

 Recent projects

 West County Connectors: In June 2010, OCTA broke ground on the West County Connectors project.
 The $328 million project is Orange County's largest stimulus project and one of the biggest construction jobs in nearly a decade.
 It added a 6-mile carpool lane and directly connected the carpool lanes on the San Diego Freeway (I-405) with the San Gabriel Freeway (I-605) and the Garden Grove Freeway (State Route 22).
-The project also improved and rebuilt three freeway overpasses at Valley View Street, Seal Beach Boulevard and the 7th Street Bridge into Long Beach.
+The project also modified and rebuilt three freeway overpasses at Valley View Street, Seal Beach Boulevard and the 7th Street Bridge into Long Beach.

-Riverside Freeway (SR-91): This project added a new eastbound lane between the SR-241 in Orange County and the SR-71 in Riverside County, widening bridges and building new retaining and sound walls to reduce traffic noise.
+Riverside Freeway (SR-91): This project added a new eastbound lane between the SR-241 in Orange County and the SR-71 in Riverside County, widening bridges and building new retaining and sound walls in an attempt to reduce traffic noise.

-This was the first project in a series of improvements planned for the SR-91.
+This was the first project in a series of capacity expansions planned for the SR-91.
 The second project added a new lane in each direction from the SR-55 to SR-241.
 The third project added a new westbound lane from SR-57 to Interstate 5.
 The project was completed in 2015.

 Orange Freeway (SR-57): Work began in the summer of 2011 on the SR-57 to add a new northbound lane from Orangethorpe Avenue to Lambert.
 The project was completed in early 2014.
 Another project, which added a new northbound lane from Katella Avenue to Lincoln Avenue, got underway in early 2012 and was completed by late 2014.

 I-5 Gateway Project: Construction began in spring 2006 on the I-5 Gateway project.
 The four-year project widened the remaining two miles of the I-5 in Orange County from the SR-91 to the Los Angeles County line.
-The I-5 Gateway project is the final link in the original Measure M's freeway improvement program.
+The I-5 Gateway project is the final link in the original Measure M's freeway expansion program.
 The project was completed in 2010.

-In addition to freeway improvements, OCTA is in the midst of the most comprehensive rail safety program in the nation that includes a public awareness program regarding safety near the tracks and implementing safety enhancements at more than 50 railroad crossings throughout the county.
+In addition to freeway capacity expansions, OCTA is in the midst of the most comprehensive rail safety program in the nation that includes a public awareness program regarding safety near the tracks and implementing safety enhancements at more than 50 railroad crossings throughout the county.

 The safety enhancements scheduled for completion in 2011 include: